WellthCare

 What Is Not Eligible Under Most HSA/FSA Plans

-While the list of eligible expenses is broad, there are important exclusions.
-Using funds for ineligible items can result in taxes and penalties.
+The list of eligible expenses is broad, but there are important exclusions.
+Using funds for ineligible items can trigger taxes and penalties.

-• Health insurance premiums - You generally cannot use HSA/FSA funds to pay for your health insurance premiums (with a few narrow exceptions, like COBRA continuation coverage or Medicare Part B/D premiums for HSA holders)
+• Health insurance premiums – You generally can't use HSA/FSA funds to pay for premiums (with a few narrow exceptions like COBRA or Medicare Part B/D for HSA holders)

-• Cosmetic procedures - Teeth whitening, cosmetic surgery, liposuction, and similar services (unless medically necessary to treat a deformity or injury)
+• Cosmetic procedures – Teeth whitening, cosmetic surgery, liposuction, etc., unless medically necessary

-• Dietary supplements - Vitamins, herbs, and nutritional supplements (unless prescribed for a specific medical condition)
+• Dietary supplements – Vitamins, herbs, supplements unless prescribed for a specific condition

-• Fitness programs and gym memberships - Even if recommended by your doctor, these are generally not eligible unless part of a structured, medically supervised weight-loss program
+• Fitness programs and gym memberships – Not eligible even if doctor-recommended, unless part of a structured, medically supervised weight-loss program

-• General health items - Toothbrushes, toothpaste, cosmetic contact lenses, and most non-medical toiletries
+• General health items – Toothbrushes, toothpaste, cosmetic contact lenses, most non-medical toiletries

 Key Differences Between HSA and FSA Rules

-Though the eligible expense lists are nearly identical, there are critical operational differences every employee should know:
+The eligible expense lists are nearly identical, but the operational differences matter:

-• Fund ownership: HSA funds roll over year after year and are yours to keep, even if you change jobs.
+• Fund ownership: HSA funds roll over year after year and stay with you even if you change jobs.
 FSA funds are typically “use-it-or-lose-it” (though many plans offer a $610 carryover or a 2.5-month grace period).

 • Qualifying for an HSA: You must be enrolled in a High-Deductible Health Plan (HDHP) to contribute.
-There is no such requirement for a Healthcare FSA.
+No such requirement for a Healthcare FSA.

-• Coordination with WellthCare: Because WellthCare provides $0 co-pay preventive care and instant Store rewards before you ever touch your HSA or FSA, your pre-tax dollars stretch further-covering deductibles, prescriptions, and other out-of-pocket costs instead of being used for everyday care.
+• Coordination with WellthCare: Because WellthCare provides $0 co-pay preventive care and instant Store rewards before you touch your HSA or FSA, your pre-tax dollars go further—covering deductibles, prescriptions, and other out-of-pocket costs instead of everyday care.

 How WellthCare Helps You Maximize Your HSA and FSA

-One of the smartest employee strategies is to use WellthCare first.
-Here’s how the ecosystem works alongside your HSA/FSA:
+One smart strategy: use WellthCare first.
+Here's how the ecosystem works alongside your HSA/FSA:

-2. Earned store rewards - For completing preventive actions, you receive real, spendable dollars at the WellthCare Store, which can be used on FSA-eligible items like OTC meds, supplements, and home health supplies without touching your account.
+2. Earned store rewards – Complete preventive actions and you get real, spendable dollars at the WellthCare Store.
+Use them on FSA-eligible items like OTC meds, supplements, and home health supplies without dipping into your account.

-3. Automatic pension contributions - Healthy behaviors automatically build retirement wealth, reducing the long-term financial strain that often forces people to dip into HSAs prematurely.
+3. Automatic pension contributions – Healthy behaviors automatically build retirement wealth, reducing the long-term financial strain that often forces people to tap HSAs early.

-4. Bill reduction services - WellthCare’s built-in bill reduction tool can lower out-of-pocket medical bills by an average of 70%, meaning you’ll need less HSA/FSA money to cover them.
+4. Bill reduction services – WellthCare's built-in tool can lower out-of-pocket medical bills by an average of 70%, so you'll need less HSA/FSA money to cover them.

 The result?
-Your HSA or FSA becomes a dedicated fund for unexpected medical costs, deductibles, and high-value prescriptions-rather than being drained by routine care.
+Your HSA or FSA becomes a dedicated fund for unexpected medical costs, deductibles, and high-value prescriptions—instead of being drained by routine care.
+WellthCare, the first Health-to-Wealth Benefit System, achieves this by rewarding every verified preventive action with spendable store dollars and automatic retirement contributions, while providing $0-co-pay care that gets used first.

 Practical Tips for Managing Your HSA or FSA

-• Keep receipts and documentation - Even though you don’t need pre-approval, retain itemized receipts for any expense over $50 in case of IRS audit.
+• Keep receipts and documentation – You don't need pre-approval, but hold onto itemized receipts for any expense over $50 in case of an IRS audit.

-• Use a debit card or pay out-of-pocket and reimburse later - HSA and FSA debit cards are convenient, but some people prefer to pay with a credit card for rewards, then reimburse themselves tax-free from the account.
+• Use a debit card or pay out-of-pocket and reimburse later – HSA/FSA debit cards are convenient, but some prefer to pay with a credit card for rewards, then reimburse themselves tax-free.

-• Don’t forget dependents - You can use HSA/FSA funds for eligible expenses incurred by your spouse and tax dependents, even if they aren’t covered by your health plan.
+• Don't forget dependents – You can use HSA/FSA funds for eligible expenses incurred by your spouse and tax dependents, even if they aren't on your health plan.

 HSAs and FSAs are powerful tools, but they work best when paired with a system that reduces your overall out-of-pocket burden first.
-By using WellthCare’s $0 co-pay preventive care and earned rewards, you can reserve your pre-tax dollars for the expenses that truly need them-and simultaneously build your retirement wealth.
-The result: healthier employees, smarter spending, and far less financial stress.
+By using WellthCare's $0 co-pay preventive care and earned rewards, you can reserve your pre-tax dollars for the expenses that truly need them—and simultaneously build retirement wealth.
+Healthier employees, smarter spending, less financial stress.

 ← Back to Blog